ppy/osu-wiki/news/2024/2024-11-14-osu-world-cup-2024-round-of-16-recap.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/7944724">0x84f</a></p>

-What are your OWC predictions for this year, anyone in specific that you are rooting for besides the home country?
+Finally, what are your OWC predictions for this year, anyone in specific that you are rooting for besides the home country?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18983" style="background-image: url('/wiki/shared/avatars/Doomsday.jpg')"></a>